gxf1212/notes/course/Advanced-biology/molecular-immunology/molecular-immunology.md

 Due to the absence of appropriate English online courses that match our course's syllabus, I have to write a note on my own.
 All the content is based on the newest slides in 2021 and the Chinese textbook.
 I wound not try to write everything in English because the nouns must be 太难顶了...
 (I'm reading Chinese materials!)  but from chapter 3 most content is in English.
 For important terms in English, I have to remark them in Chinese.
 So it's a bit challenging for general readers, while interesting for those who would love to dive into immunology research in the future.
 Due to the limited knowledge, there must be errors and omissions.
 Some of the terms are poorly translated or guessed due to the time limit.
 The author kindly asks the respected readers for granted criticisms and instructions.

 The main reference materials include the slides (not available, but you can watch) our [Medicinal Immunology MOOC](https://www.icourse163.org/learn/XJTU-1206143814?tid=1464315463#/learn/content) in XJTU.
 I'm sure that the videos are great resources for students in medicine and life sciences.
 The first part (chapters 1 to 8) is about the components in the immune system, while the second part (the rest) tries to understand it as a whole and describes the processes.
 That's also what my notes follow.
 Hope you will like it.
-I recommend [a MOOC from Drew University](https://www.bilibili.com/video/BV1ui4y1Z75d/) with subtitles, which also covers a lot of details in immunology.
+I recommend [a MOOC from Drew University](https://www.bilibili.com/video/BV1ui4y1Z75d/) and [another introductory immunology lecture series](https://www.bilibili.com/video/BV1Lr4y1h7zN) with Chinese-English subtitles, which also covers a lot of details in immunology.
 You should go to that page because there are **several textbooks** shared in pdf version (see the top comment).
 BTW, welcome to subscribe [my Bilibili channel](https://space.bilibili.com/441196634) for educational videos from YouTube with Chinese subtitles!

 The quoted areas are less-important comments or end-of-chapter questions.